Blazing-Blast/paralysis/README.md

 # Probability Calculator for Austin

+## The competition

+On the 10th of August 2024, Austin from ShoddyCast showed his Python code that took eight days to run a basic algorithm:

+    Roll 231 four-sided dice and record the number of times it landed on 1.
+    Repeat this 1 billion times, and output the largest total.

 ## My time

 Running the Linux version single threaded on an Intel Core i9 9900K, I get between 1 minute 20 and 1 minute 16.

+I feel like multi-threading it should be able to get it down to 20 seconds.
+And it wouldn't be too hard to implement.

 ## Implementation details